 There is no one-size-fits-all procedure for vision correction.
-That’s why Dr. Kerry Solomon for a LASIK surgery consultation is a good candidate for the procedure.
-People with severely dry eyes, thin corneas, a high degree of myopia, or other conditions may be better suited for PRK (photo-refractive keratectomy) surgery, commonly referred to as ASA (Advanced Surface Ablation), at our Charleston, SC practice.
+That’s why Dr. Kerry Solomon offers his South Carolina patients a variety of options.
+Some patients, including those with severely dry eyes, thin corneas, a high degree of myopia, or other conditions, may be best suited for PRK (photo-refractive keratectomy) surgery, commonly referred to as ASA (Advanced Surface Ablation), at our Charleston, SC practice.
 Like LASIK, PRK/ASA reshapes the cornea to correct nearsightedness, farsightedness or astigmatism.
 Unlike LASIK, no flap is created during the PRK/ASA procedure.
 Instead, the epithelium – the thin outermost layer of cells – is gently removed, and the laser is used to reshape the surface of the cornea.

 If you’d like to find out if you’re a candidate for ASA/PRK surgery, request an appointment at one of our Charleston, SC locations.
 Dr. Solomon and/or Dr. Hood will help determine your best options for vision correction.
-You may also call us at (843) 881-3937 and one of our helpful staff members will schedule your appointment.
+You may also call us at 843-620-2020 and one of our helpful staff members will schedule your appointment.
 We serve patients from Johns Island, Goose Creek, and Myrtle Beach, SC, and beyond.

 PRK is similar to LASIK in that it produces very predictable, successful outcomes and utilizes much of the same technology and techniques.
 PRK actually pre-dates LASIK, having been approved by the FDA in 1995.
 Dr. Solomon performed the first PRK procedure in the state of South Carolina in 1994, and he is one of the country’s leading authorities on ASA/PRK.